A456 road: Notable places

-Water Crossings
+Water crossings

-The road crosses a number of water courses along its route, both natural and man-made.
+The road crosses a number of water coursesalong its route, both natural and human-made.
 Traveling eastbound, one will cross Gosford Brook, River Teme, Ledwyche Brook, Corn Brook, River Rea, River Severn, River Stour, (in both Kidderminster and Halesowen), the Staffordshire and Worcestershire Canal, the Elan Aqueduct and the BCN Main Line, along with many other smaller streams and brooks.

+In popular culture

+John Combe's 2008 book Get Your Kicks on the A456 (ISBN 0-9550482-0-6) documents the contributions made by musicians from the Kidderminster and Wyre Forest areas to pop and rock music between the mid-1950s and the 1970s, with reference to bands such as Chicken Shack and Led Zeppelin.